fdidron/fdnvim/README.md

 # My nvim config

-A config I use for my daily coding life, including support for Ruby, Typescript, Go, C, Elixir, C#.
+A config I use for my daily coding life.

-##
+## Requirements

+- fzf for telescope
+- lazygit